Powershell-Graphics/Examples/README.md

 ---

-Basic Image File with a set RBG BG Colour Experimenting with TINT options and dividing into 10 sections
+Basic Image File with a set RBG BG Colour Experimenting with TINT options and dividing into x sections